Fictional universe of Harry Potter: Communication

-Other forms of communication

 Characters painted into magical portraits can carry messages between locations where their portraits hang.
 For example, the former Hogwarts headmaster Phineas Nigellus travels between Dumbledore's office and his other portrait in Grimmauld Place.

+Voldemort communicates with his underlings through the "Dark Mark", a brand that can be made to hurt remotely, signalling them to return to Voldemort.

 Another form of closed communication used in the books and films is a set of mirrors that belonged to Sirius Black.
 Sirius gives Harry one mirror in Harry Potter and the Order of the Phoenix, with a note explaining to Harry that Sirius and James Potter used to use the mirrors to talk to each other when they were put in separate detentions.
-In Harry Potter and the Deathly Hallows, Harry uses a shard of his broken mirror to call for help from the Malfoys' cellar, and later finds out that Aberforth Dumbledore had been watching over Harry using Sirius' mirror, which he obtained from Mundungus Fletcher.
+In Harry Potter and the Deathly Hallows, Harry uses a shard of his broken mirror to call for help.